310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-that’s right, it is just as chiaki said~ come, let’s all dance together~♪
+that’s right, it is just as chiaki [said]~ come, let’s all dance together~♪

-“for today only, we invite everyone to the monster festival! trick or treat…♪”
+“for today only, we [invite] everyone to the monster [festival]! trick or treat…♪”

 “♪\~♪\~♪”
 {% endbubble %}